java311/PMiru/README.md

 #### **Camera connection**
 The camera is connected using a USB 2 or USB 3 cable.
-Even your grandpa can do this.
+Even your grandpa can do this...

 ### How to edit the config.json file
 TODO